ceedubs/sbt-ctags/README.md

 # Using the plugin #

-To generate ctags for a project, run `sbt gen-ctags` from the project's root directory.
+To generate ctags for a project, run `sbt genCtags` from the project's root directory.
 This will unzip dependency source jars into `target/sbt-ctags-dep-srcs` (configurable) and create a tags file (default location is `.tags` inside the root dir).

 # Using the tags #